ermouth/couchbox/README.md

         .then(function(){
           doc.sent = Date.now();
           resolve ({
-            code:200,
+            code:200,              // code for log
-            message:'Email sent',
+            message:'Email sent',  // msg for log
             docs:[doc]             // docs to save
           });
         });
       }
-}}}
+    }
+}}
 ```
-Filter part is an ordinary filter function, except hook filter never receive `req`
+Filter part is an ordinary filter function, except hook filters never receive `req`
-argument, since there is no inbound http request for action.
+argument, since there are no inbound http requests for action.

 A hook itself has three properties: `.timeout` in milliseconds, a body of the hook
 in `.lambda`, and a `.mode` defining how doc updates are processed (sequentially